OTI Festival 1991: Final

 The final was held on Saturday 14 December 1991, beginning at 16:00 CST (22:00 UTC).
 It was presented by Raúl Velasco.
 Velasco had previously presented the festival in 1974, 1976, 1981, and 1984.
 The show featured guest performances by José Luis Perales, Yuri, and Magneto; and a medley of well-known songs performed by nine participants of the Mexican Youth Values Festival.
 (Note: Including Carlos Cuevas, Cristal, Magdalena Zárate, María de Jesús, Raúl Carballeda, Gabriela, and Carlos Estrada.)

-The winner was the song "¿Adónde estás ahora?" performed by Claudia Brant representing Argentina; with "Consejos, canción a mi hijo" by Juan Carlos Coronel representing Colombia placing second; and "Barrio viejo" by Rodolfo Muñiz representing Mexico placing third.
+The winner was the song "¿Adónde estás ahora?", written by Claudia Brant and Sebastián Schon, and performed by Brant herself representing Argentina; with "Consejos, canción a mi hijo", written by Conrado Marrugo Vélez, and performed by Juan Carlos Coronel representing Colombia, placing second; and "Barrio viejo", written by Sergio Esquivel, and performed by Rodolfo Muñiz representing Mexico, placing third.
 There were three medals, gold, silver and bronze, for the top three performers.
 The first prize was delivered by Guillermo Cañedo, president of OTI; the second prize by Óscar Gutiérrez, president of the OTI legal commission, and Nicanor González, president of the OTI programs committee; and the third prize by Eladio Lárez and Alfredo Escobar, members of the OTI programs committee.
 The first prize was endowed with a monetary amount of US$30,000, the second prize of US$20,000, and the third prize of US$10,000, to be distributed each 50% to the songwriter and 50% to the performer.
 The festival ended with a reprise of the winning entry.